 Register and pass the broker's exam with the exam provider, Applied Measurement Professionals, Inc. (AMP).
+For more information on scheduling your exam, visit the Washington State Department of Licensing website.
 To schedule your exam, you may vist the AMP website at http://www.goamp.com/Pages/Candidate-Information.aspx.

 You'll receive a fingerprint card at the testing center when you take your broker's exam.
-Go to a fingerprinting service approved by the Washington State Patrol and have your fingerprints taken.
+Go to a fingerprinting service approved by Washington State Patrol's website and have your fingerprints taken.